 Deputies wear civilian clothes

-"After what happened in Harris County, we are not going to take any chances," he said.
-"Now our deputies are coming to work in civilian clothes because of their concern for safety."
+“After what happened in Harris County, we are not going to take any chances,” Keith said.
+“Now our deputies are coming to work in civilian clothes because of their concern for safety.”

 More officer cameras

-The administrative body in Bexar County, the Commissioners Court, on Tuesday approved a budget that included 185 cameras for the sheriff's office.
+The administrative body in Bexar County, the Commissioners Court, on Tuesday approved a budget that included 185 cameras for the sheriff’s department.

-Thirty-four of the units can be used as a dashboard recorder and a body camera.
+Thirty-four of the units can be used to as a dashboard recorder and a body camera.